center-for-humans-and-machines/transformer-heads/docs/source/getting_started.md

 ## Getting Started
 After you installed the library `pip install transformer-heads`, the jupyter notebooks in this repository will act as a tutorial to get you started with *transformer-heads*.

-To start of, I recommend you to check the [linear probe notebook](../../notebooks/gpt2/linear_probe.ipynb).
+To start off, I recommend you to check the [linear probe notebook](../../notebooks/gpt2/linear_probe.ipynb).
 In this one, you will learn to train a single new linear head while keeping the base model frozen.

 If you are interested in linear probes, you should now follow up with the [multi linear probe notebook](../../notebooks/gpt2/multi_linear_probe.ipynb) and with the [text classification linear probe notebook](../../notebooks/gpt2/text_classification_linear_probe.ipynb).
 They will teach you how to probe multiple layers at once to figure out what knowledge is encoded in the hidden representations of a transformer model.